hashicorp/consul/website/source/api/acl/tokens.html.md

 - `Policies` `(array<PolicyLink>)` - This is the list of policies that should be applied to this token.
 A PolicyLink is an object with an "ID" and/or "Name" field to specify a policy.
-With this tokens can be linked to policies either by the policy name or by the policy ID.
+With the PolicyLink tokens can be linked to policies either by the policy name or by the policy ID.
 When policies are linked by name they will internally be resolved to the policy ID.
 With linking tokens internally by IDs, Consul enables policy renaming without breaking tokens.